 The following four-year degree plan is based on the UHD 2016-2017 academic catalog.
 Students should meet with a UHD Academic Advisor to develop their own plan.

 Computer Science professionals design and create fun and valuable apps for iPhones, iPads, Android and Windows 8 devices, to name a few.
-They design and build software and devise efficient solutions to real-world problems.
+They design and build software and devise effective solutions to real-world problems.
 The computer science curriculum is designed to prepare students for careers such as:

 - Software Developer